Ryan Tannehill Player Prop Bets for NFL Week 10 | Tennessee vs. New Orleans 11/14/2021

 - Note: Tannehill's stats vs. Saints date back to 2016.

-- The 288.9 passing yards the Saints allow per game makes them the NFL's 28th-ranked pass defense this season.
+- The 288.9 yards per game the Saints are conceding through the air makes them the NFL's 28th-ranked pass defense.

-- With 12 passing TDs conceded this year, the Saints defense is ranked sixth in the NFL.
+- The Saints have surrendered 12 touchdowns through the air (1.5 per game).
+They are sixth in the NFL in that category.

 Recent Performances

-- Tannehill put together a 143-yard performance against the Rams last week, completing 70.4% of his pass attempts and throwing for one touchdown with one interception.
+- Tannehill put together a 143-yard performance against the Rams last week, completing 70.4% of his passes and throwing for one touchdown with one interception.

-- Tannehill added three yards on two carries while rushing for one touchdown.
+- Tannehill added two carries for three yards while scoring one touchdown in the running game.

-- Tannehill has thrown for 678 yards (226.0 ypg), completing 72.4% of his passes and recording five touchdown passes and four interceptions over his last three games.
+- In his last three outings, Tannehill has thrown for 678 yards (226.0 per game) while completing 63 of 87 passes (72.4%), with five touchdowns and four interceptions.

-- He also has 35 rushing yards on six carries (plus two rushing touchdowns), averaging 11.7 yards per game on the ground.
+- He's also contributed in the ground game, with 35 rushing yards (11.7 ypg) on six carries with two rushing touchdowns.

 Tannehill's Tennessee Teammates